-In 2018, our Board had three standing committees: an Audit Committee, a Compensation Committee, and a Nominating and Corporate Governance Committee.
+In 2019, our Board had three standing committees: an Audit Committee, a Compensation Committee, and a Nominating and Corporate Governance Committee.
+Each of these committees operates under a written charter approved by the Board, copies of which are available on our website at investor.shutterstock.com.
 These committees currently comprise the following independent members:

 Name Audit Committee Compensation Committee Nominating and Corporate Governance Committee

 Jeff Epstein 1 ü

-Thomas R. Evans ü ü •
+Thomas R. Evans ü ü ٤

 Paul J. Hennessy ü ü

-Deirdre Bigley 1 ü
+Deirdre Bigley 2 ü

+Rachna Bhasin ü

-● Committee Chairperson
+Committee Chairperson